 Call for Evidence

-The Commission is inviting interested parties to bring forward evidence of what works in creating healthier cities, where possible demonstrating the cost-benefits of interventions
+The Commission invited interested parties to bring forward evidence of what works in creating healthier cities, where possible demonstrating the cost-benefits of interventions

-Although the Commission is much interested in input from academic research, we would also welcome contributions based on the experiences of practitioners and citizens/users of services.
+Although the Commission is much interested in input from academic research, we also welcomed contributions based on the experiences of practitioners and citizens/users of services.

-The Global Centre has engaged a Postdoctoral Research Fellow, Georgia Richards, to assemble and evaluate available evidence.
+The Global Centre has engaged two Postdoctoral Research Fellow, Dr Georgia Richards and Dr Juliet Carpenter, to assemble and evaluate available evidence.

-To provide a practical tool that may assist city leaders and citizens, the Commission is considering the creation of a Healthy Cities Toolkit that enables comparisons to be made and progress to be charted toward key goals.
+To provide a practical tool that may assist city leaders and citizens, the Commission is creating a Healthy Cities Toolkit that enables comparisons to be made and progress to be charted toward key goals.